Goodera raises Rs 80 Cr from Zoom Ventures, Elevation Capital, Nexus, Binny Bansal, others

 - +0

-Employee volunteering platform Goodera has announced that it has raised a Rs 80 crore ($10 million) in a funding round.
-Investors in the round include Zoom Ventures, Elevation Capital, Xto10X Technologies, Nexus Venture Partners, Omidyar Network India, Ursula Burns, and Binny Bansal among others.
+Employee volunteering platformhas announced that it has raised Rs 80 crore ($10 million) in a funding round.
+Investors who participated in the round include Zoom Ventures, Elevation Capital, Xto10X Technologies, Nexus Venture Partners, Omidyar Network India, Ursula Burns, and Binny Bansal, among others.

 As organisations look to create a deeper social footprint, Goodera aims to combine social impact and employee engagement.
 The company said it will use funds from the recent fundraise to scale its team, technology and catalogue.
 It had raised about Rs 35 crore in Series A and Rs 79 crore in Series B in 2017 and 2018 respectively.